vnmakarov/mir/MIR.md

     * `nargs` and `arg_vars` define only fixed arguments
     * MIR functions can have more one result but possible number of results and combination of their types are machine-defined.
-For example, for x86-64 the function can have upto six results and return two integer values, two float or double values, and two long double values in any combination
+For example, for x86-64 the function can have up to six results and return two integer values, two float or double values, and two long double values in any combination
   * MIR function creation is finished by calling API function `MIR_finish_func (MIR_context_t ctx)`